wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-overview.md

 The supported connection URI types and connection options are listed in the [MongoDB Connection String](https://docs.mongodb.com/manual/reference/connection-string/) documentation.

-To see the available MongoDB Connector, navigate to the [connector store](https://store.wso2.com/store/assets/esbconnector/list) and search for "MongoDB".
+To download MongoDB Connector, navigate to the [connector store](https://store.wso2.com/store/assets/esbconnector/list) and search for "MongoDB".

+It is always recommended to download the latest version of the connector.

 <img src="../../../../assets/img/connectors/mongodb-connector-store.png" title="MongoDB Connector Store" width="200" alt="MongoDB Connector Store"/>